 Notable Nonfiction: Chicago Manual of Style

-The most complete style guide I’ve ever found is the Chicago Manual of Style.
-Originally written in 1906 for scholarly book and journal authors that were published by the University of Chicago Press, the 956-page guide has also become popular among journalists and other communication professionals.
+For the most complete style guide possible, refer to the Chicago Manual of Style.
+Originally written in 1906 for scholarly book and journal authors published by the University of Chicago Press, the 956-page guide has also become popular among journalists and other communication professionals.

 Story: In 18 chapters and two appendices, the authors of the Chicago Manual of Style list guidelines for standardizing content, sources and grammar in various text types.
 This is the kind of book a copy editor uses to make sure that long works respect readers.